mustafaerenhizarci/25-Flowchart-Homework/README.md

 ### Mustafa Eren Hızarcı

 ### Student Number: 2110213018

 # 25 Flowchart Homework

-I use the Flow Chart Visual Programming Language Windows Application for make these flowcharts because in this app you can run and test your flowchart in console.
+I use the Flow Chart Visual Programming Language Windows Application for make these flowcharts because in this app you can run and test your flowchart in console. **Or you can simply look screenshots folder in this repository**

 I made 23 flowcharts because I couldn't make someones.

 Question 22 and 24 are missing.

-You can download it from here: [Flowchart Visual Programming Language](https://gurkantuna.com/download/FlowChartVisualProgrammingLanguage301.rar)
+You can download it from here: [Flowchart Visual Programming Language](https://drive.google.com/file/d/1trKgr23QLZc89yfEtpfQ9H-EsG47yRX7/view?usp=sharing)

 ![Flow Chart Visual Programming Language Windows Application](./screenshot.png)